A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

-Indeed, an immediate theoretical problems arises in the above semi-classical Langevin description under canonical equilibrium, which we are going to scrutinize below and provide an alternative framework that gives a consistent description of a thermalised polaritonic system: \begin{itemize} \item Canonical equilibrium implies that each classical degree of freedom possesses a kinetic energy of $\frac{k_B T}{2}$, i.e. $\langle\frac{\dot{q}_\alpha^2}{2}\rangle_T=\frac{k_B T}{2}$ due to the equipartition theorem.
+Indeed, an immediate theoretical problem arises in the above semi-classical Langevin description under canonical equilibrium, which we are going to scrutinize below and provide an alternative framework for a thermalised polaritonic system: \begin{itemize} \item Canonical equilibrium implies that each classical degree of freedom possesses a kinetic energy of $k_B T/2$, i.e. $\langle\dot{q}_\alpha^2/2\rangle_T=k_B T/2$ due to the equipartition theorem.
 This ensures that the average velocity of each degree of freedom solely depends on its mass and temperature, but not on the potential energy.
-This has important consequences for the classical representation of the photonic degree of freedom, which now evolves at least three orders of magnitude faster than a Hydrogen atom.
-That is, the photons cannot be considered a slow degree of freedom anymore, which is needed to justify a classical thermal description!
+This has important consequences for the classical representation of the displacement degree of freedom, which now evolves at least three orders of magnitude faster than a Hydrogen atom.
+That is, the displacement field cannot be considered a slow degree of freedom anymore, which is needed to justify a classical thermal description!
 This contradiction also emerges for the simple quantum harmonic oscillator, i.e., the uncoupled photon degree of freedom.
 In that case we can solve the classical and the quantum thermal ensembles analytically.
 Both ensembles approximately agree for $k_B T \gg \omega_{\alpha}$, but not in our case, where $k_B T \lesssim \omega_{\alpha}$. \end{itemize}